CE Activities

 Credit Available: Up to 0.5 credit hour available for nurses (ANCC), pharmacists (ACPE), and physicians (AMA PRA Category 1 Credit™)

-Click Here to Begin!Educational Objectives
+Click Here to Review – CE EXPIRED

 - Describe the clinical impact of real-time continuous glucose monitoring on HbA1c, severe hypoglycemia-related events and diabetic ketoacidosis